It turns out that the Higgs boson looks exactly like Marc Sher always said it would, and now he’s a little bummed.

 “I always said that the nightmare scenario would be if they found the Higgs and nothing else,” he said on Thursday.
 “That’s what they found—the Higgs and nothing else .”

 He explained the CERN experimenters have proved existence of a conceptually nice and neat all-wrapped-up Higgs boson.
-Anomalies or oddities that arose along with the Higgs discovery would have represented entry points for new physics.
+All well and good, but Sher was hoping that anomalies or oddities that arose along with the Higgs discovery would have represented entry points for new physics.

 “Then it would mean that there’s something we could learn, something we don’t understand.
 But when it’s exactly what you expect, you don’t learn much,” he said.